-After each configuration update that requires you to restart the server, verify that the network controllers are active and functioning properly.
+After each configuration update that requires you to restart the server follow these steps to verify that the network controllers are active and functioning properly:

-- Select the Manual Switch Mode.
-Check the operation of each controller after installation. - Select the Switch Now button.
-Operation should switch to the secondary controller within a few seconds. - Select the Switch Now button to return operation to the primary controller.
-Operation should switch back to the primary controller within a few seconds. - Select the desired operation mode after you have verified the configuration.
+- 1. Select the Manual Switch Mode.
+Check the operation of each controller after installation. - 2.
+Select the Switch Now button.
+Operation should switch to the secondary controller within a few seconds. - 3.
+Select the Switch Now button to return operation to the primary controller.
+Operation should switch back to the primary controller within a few seconds. - 4.
+Select the desired operation mode after you have verified the configuration.